Custom-Elements/polymer-tools/README.md

 ###nobrowserify

-Use the attribute `nobrowserify` on scripts to get a non browserified version macro expanded in your *.html.
+Use the attribute `nobrowserify` on link import and scripts to get the raw javascript, no browserify.
+This is transitive, or really scoped, if you apply it to a link import, it counts for all the script tags inside.

+TLDR: use this on elements you get from the Polymer Core team.

 ###skip-vulcanization